 Which Should I Buy?

-Trying to decide between gems or jewelry for yourself or a loved one?
-Here are the pros and cons for both diamonds and rubies!
+Are you trying to decide between gems or jewelry for yourself or a loved one?
+Perhaps you’re thinking about adding this October birthstone to your jewelry wardrobe.
+Or maybe you can’t decide between an opal gemstone or diamond ring.
+Here are the pros and cons for both a diamond ring and opal ring!

 - The hardest mineral, not prone to breaking or scratches

-- Up to 40% less expensive than mined diamonds
+- Lab grown diamonds are up to 50% less expensive than mined diamonds

 The Pros of Opal: